Dasharo/docs/docs/unified/novacustom/initial-deployment.md

 This document is a guide for the initial installation of Dasharo on a supported device.
-It assumes some knowledge about external flashing and is primarily aimed at technicians performing initial installation and not for end users of the devices.
+It assumes some knowledge about external flashing and is primarily aimed at technicians performing the initial installation and not for end users of the devices.

 ## Installing Dasharo